fanhenrique/blog/README.md

 - [Creating a Blog with Quarto](https://quarto.org/docs/websites/website-blog.html).

-If you like the customization of my Quarto blog, feel free to clone this repository and change it.
+If you like the customization of my Quarto blog, feel free to fork this repository and change it.